Frequently Asked Questions

 Modern science was born in the 17th century because of a belief in an unchanging God of order, purpose and consistency – the God portrayed in the Bible.
 It is the only “spiritual book” that contains fulfilled prophecy.
 For example, the prophecy that the Messiah would be born of a virgin in Bethlehem, and that He would be rejected by His own people, yet would bear their iniquities and save His people from their sin.
 This ultimately came to fruition at the cross.

 The Bible is God’s living and powerful Word.
 It was presented to the Queen on her coronation by the Archbishop of Canterbury with the words “Your gracious Majesty, I present you with this Book, the most valuable thing that this world affords.”
 It is the compass God has given us to govern our lives.
 It may not tell us everything we want to know, but it does tell us everything we need to know in order to have a right relationship with God.

-You don't believe something just because someone's told you to.
+You don't believe something just because someone told you to.
 The very meaning of the word "believe" is a conviction that something is true, correct or real.
 Most Christians believe because something has happened in their life to convince them.
 We were all non-believers once!

 These are some of our members, with extraordinary stories about the miraculous ways that God has changed their lives.
 Visit our Stories

 Better still, why not experience God for yourself.
 The Bible says we only need to genuinely seek God and he will meet with us: